-The existing MOU with the County of Napa ends in December 2019.
-City staff will be in the process of negotiating a long-term extension of the agreement with Napa County to match the County recent contract extension with its hauler (Napa County Recycling & Waste Services, LLC or "NCRWS") through CY2028 (or longer to match City's current agreement with NRWS through end of CY2031 if desired by Napa County).
-Under the terms being discussed, the County would pay an increased rate for processing compostable organic materials at the MDF commensurate with the capital investments and higher processing costs incurred by the City (and paid to NRWS).
-The arrangements for processing recyclable materials (glass, plastics, cardboard, paper, etc.) would likely be much lower than historical MOU pricing given the steep decline in markets for recyclable materials described earlier in this rate study.
+In Janauary of 2020, the City negotiating a long-term extension of the agreement with Napa County to match the Countcent contract extension with its hauler (Napa County Recycling & Waste Services, LLC or "NCRWS") through CY2030 (with five one-year extension options through end of CY2035 1 if desired by Napa County).
+Under the terms of the amended and extended City-County MOU for use of the City's MDF, the County is paying an increased rate for processing compostable organic materials at the MDF commensurate with the capital investments and higher processing costs incurred by the City (and paid to NRWS).
+The arrangements for processing recyclable materials (glass, plastics, cardboard, paper, etc.) MOU pricing given the volatility in markets for recyclable materials described earlier in this rate study.
 City rate payers cannot subsidize use of the City's MDF by Napa County and contractual pricing is adjusted accordingly periodically in response to market realities.